I had a P.E teacher in high school who was a real hard-ass.

 He was a strict man of few words, the type who would make you run laps around the school in the middle of winter if you were even two minutes late to his class.

-He had a habit of giving his students cryptic "tests" meant to impart important life lessons.
-Whenever he put you through one, you knew you were learning something—you just weren't always sure what.
+He had a habit of giving his students cryptic "tests" meant to impart what he thought were important life lessons.
+Whenever he put you through one, you knew you learned something—you just weren't always sure what.

 This is the story of one lesson in particular that has stuck with me my whole life.